ekspono/vero/README.md

 **example.clj**

-(`bin/vero` is a wrapper script that is used to fix argument passing on linux and MacOS when calling the Babashka bin)
+(`bin/vero` is a wrapper script that is used to fix argument passing on linux and MacOS when calling the Babashka binary)

 ```Clojure
 #!bin/vero